argaar/ttgo-lora32-v2-ttn-tracker/README.md

 This is a LoRaWAN node based on the [TTGO LoRa32 v2.0](https://github.com/LilyGO/TTGO-LORA32) development platform using the SSD1306 I2C OLED display.
 It uses a Semtech SX1276 and the MCCI LoRaWAN LMIC stack.
-This code is configured by default to connect to The Things Network using the EU 868 MHz frequency by default, but can be changed to US 915 MHz.
+This code is configured by default to connect to The Things Network using the EU 868 MHz frequency, but can be changed to US 915 MHz.

-Two additional boards has been used for this project:
+Two additional boards have been used for this project:
 - NEO-6M GPS with active antenna
-  In the project is present a file with some commands that will be passed to the GPS Unit in order to suppress some NMEA sentences and change the update rate to 5Hz
+  The project includes a file with commands that configure the GPS unit to suppress some NMEA sentences and change the update rate to 5 Hz

-- [TP4056 board](https://www.robotstore.it/Caricabatterie-Li-Ion-TP4056-con-circuito-di-protezione) to manage the battery (if voltage drops below 2.4v it will shutdown the output)
+- [TP4056 board](https://www.robotstore.it/Caricabatterie-Li-Ion-TP4056-con-circuito-di-protezione) to manage the battery (if voltage drops below 2.4 V it will shut down the output)
-  Even if the Lora32 board already have a charger ic, using this tiny board will provide USB-C instead of Micro-USB and some other features
-  like: discarge protection, overvoltage protection and inverse polarity protection.
+  Although the LoRa32 board already has a charger IC, using this small board provides USB-C instead of Micro-USB, as well as additional features such as discharge protection, overvoltage protection, and reverse polarity protection.

-NOTE: At the moment of writing there are at least 4 versions of the TTGO LoRa32, this code is focused on version 2.0, but can easily been adapted to other boards changing Pins.
+NOTE: At the time of writing, there are at least four versions of the TTGO LoRa32, this code is focused on version 2.0, but can easily be adapted to other boards changing pins.
-Please refer to the [attached image](ttgo_lora32_v2.0_pinout.png) in order to know pin mapping.
+Please refer to the [attached image](ttgo_lora32_v2.0_pinout.png) for pin mapping.

 ### Setup

-The preferred method to install this library is via [PlatformIO](https://platformio.org/install), however the original instructions for installing with the Arduino IDE are below but YMMV.
+The preferred method to install this library is via [PlatformIO](https://platformio.org/install), however the original instructions for installing with the Arduino IDE are below though your results may vary.

-**platformIO** users can ignore step 1 - 3, and have to set their region and radio type in ```platformio.ini```.
+**PlatformIO** users can ignore step 1 - 3, and have to set their region and radio type in ```platformio.ini```.

 1. Follow the directions at [espressif/arduino-esp32](https://github.com/espressif/arduino-esp32) to install the board to the Arduino IDE and use board 'T-Beam'.